warnov/whisper-gpt/readme.md

 This alternative scenario is designed to address situations where data is available only as a byte stream, rather than a file from physical storage.
 This situation is commonly encountered in Blob Triggered Azure functions or when processing data streams from APIs.
 These sources typically provide a byte stream without a file, lacking a `name` attribute.
 This absence can cause issues with the Whisper API, which depends on reading the file extension to verify it matches expected types.

 To address this issue, I have created the [`NamedBytesIO`](/console/named_bytes_io.py) class.
 This class allows the instantiation of an object that includes both a `name` attribute and a byte stream.
 This mimics a file stream but does not require a file from physical storage.

+The insertion of this results in CosmosDB are done as in the basic scenario.

 ### Azure Function